-A few examples of subprocess config files are provided in the examples/subproc folder.
+A few examples of subprocess config files are provided in the examples/subproc and in the examples/fastnlo-steerings folders.

-3.3 Initialising APPLgrids in your analysis
+3.3 Initialising APPLgrids and fastNLO tables in your analysis

 With the subprocess PDFs initialised it is time to set up the interpolating grids themselves.
 Firstly the Rivet analysis should be implemented and checked as in a standard analysis using only the histogram classes.
 Once the user is satisfied with the analysis, they should add to the analysis class their grid classes.